QUIC-Tracker/quic-tracker/README.md

 ### Test suite

-The test suite comprises a minimal Go implementation of QUIC which is currently draft-09 and TLS-1.3-draft-23 compatible, as well as several test scenarii built upon this implementation.
+The test suite comprises a minimal Go implementation of QUIC which is currently draft-11 and TLS-1.3-draft-28 compatible, as well as several test scenarii built upon this implementation.
 The test suite outputs its result as JSON files, which contains the result, the decrypted packets exchanged, as well as a pcap file and exporter secrets.

 You should have Go 1.9, tcpdump, libpcap libraries and header installed before starting.

 ```
 go get github.com/mpiraux/master-thesis
+cd $GOPATH/github.com/mpiraux/pigotls
+make
 ```

-Apply the patch `tls-draft-23-compat.patch` to commit `30a67d8` of mint to add draft-23 compatibility and be able to export exporter secrets.

 The test suite is run by `bin/scenario/scenario_runner.go`, e.g.:
 ```